News Explorer

 iOS

-• Swipe from right to left on the news article item in list and tap on Mark as Favorite to mark a news article as favorite.
+• Swipe from right to left on a news article in the list and tap on Mark as Favorite to mark a news article as favorite.

 • Swipe again from right to left and tap on Mark as Unfavorite to remove the favorite mark.